usmansbk/blog-draft/markdowns/redux.md

 };
 ```

-While this may work, directly modifying the existing state comes with its own problems.
+While this may work, directly modifying the existing state comes with a nonobvious problem.